buzzgreyday/sspaghetty/README.md

 ```
 ### 3. Connect to server

-These commands are used to connect to your node via ssh.
+The commands below are used to connect to your node via ssh.
+These are used to connect to the Validator Node.

 **Connect to Digital Ocean**
 ```